 - Manage risk, whether natural or man-made

-The Public Health Division is responsible for development, coordination and delivery of a wide range of statewide public health policy and programs.
+The Public Health and Clinical Services Division is responsible for development, coordination and delivery of a wide range of statewide public health policy and programs.

 The Division is divided into a number of core areas and Directorates: